sixty-north/cosmic-ray/docs/testrunners.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Cosmic Ray is designed to be extended with arbitrary test runners provided
 by users.
-It dynamically discovers tets runners at runtime using the
+It dynamically discovers tests runners at runtime using the
 ``stevedore`` plugin system which relies on the ``setuptools``
 ``entry_points`` concept.
 To make a new plugin available to Cosmic Ray
 you need to create a ``cosmic_ray.test_runners`` entry point; this is